5.25 Enduring and/or Severe Parental Mental Illness

-In some cases, enduring and/or severe parental mental ill health will seriously affect the safety, health and development of children.
-Where professionals believe that this may be the case a referral must be made to Surrey Children's Services.
+However, sometimes parental/carers mental health problems may occur alongside other stressful life events such as: divorce and separation, unemployment, financial hardship, poor housing and lack of social support.
+These stressful life events may cause or make the problems worse.
+The combination of these problems can make it very difficult for some parents/carers to provide their children with the care and support that they need.
+In some cases, enduring and/or severe parental mental ill health may seriously affect the safety, health and development of children.
+Where professionals believe that this may be the case, a referral must be made to Surrey Children's Services.

 The following factors may also lead to the conclusion that a child may have suffered or is likely to suffer significant harm:

-- Impact on child's growth, development, behaviour and/or mental/physical health, including alcohol/substance misuse and self- harming behaviour;
+- Impact on child's growth, development, behaviour and/or mental or physical health, including alcohol/substance misuse and self- harming behaviour;

-- The parent/carer needs or illnesses taking precedence over the child's needs;
+- The parent/carer’s needs or illnesses taking precedence over the child's needs;

 Importance of Working in Partnership

-Care programme meetings about parents who have mental health difficulties must include consideration of any needs or risk factors for the children concerned.
+Care Programme Approach meetings about parents who have mental health difficulties must include consideration of any needs or risk factors for the children concerned.
 Relevant Surrey Children's Services teams along with other agencies should be involved in planning discharge arrangements.

-Surrey Children's Services may be requested to assess whether it is in the best interests of a child to visit a parent or family member in a psychiatric hospital or. r high security hospitals (Broadmoor, Ashworth and Rampton) - see Children Visiting Psychiatric Wards and Special Hospitals Procedure.
+Surrey Children's Services may be requested to assess whether it is in the best interests of a child to visit a parent or family member in a psychiatric hospital or high security hospitals (Broadmoor, Ashworth and Rampton) - see Children Visiting Psychiatric Wards and Special Hospitals Procedure.